mone27/radiative-transfer-model/journal.md

 Found issue in model as `out$ic, out$ic_sun + out$ic_sha)` is not true contrary to the theory.
 Need to check this.
-Also would be a good idea to make some test to check the energy balance of the model
+Also would be a good idea to make some test to check the energy balance of the model Fixed issue above the order of output column was wrong, now ic is correct.